github/docs/content/code-security/getting-started/quickstart-for-securing-your-repository.md

 1. In the pop-up window that appears, review the default configuration settings for your repository, then click **Enable {% data variables.product.prodname_codeql %}**.

 Alternatively, you can use advanced setup, which generates a workflow file you can edit to customize your {% data variables.product.prodname_code_scanning %} with {% data variables.product.prodname_codeql %}.
 For more information, see "[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning#configuring-advanced-setup-for-code-scanning-with-codeql)."

-{% data variables.product.prodname_code_scanning_caps %} is available {% ifversion fpt or ghec %}for all public repositories, and for private repositories owned by organizations that are part of an enterprise with a license for {% else %}for organization-owned repositories if your enterprise uses {% endif %}{% data variables.product.prodname_GH_advanced_security %}. {% data reusables.secret-scanning.secret-scanning-user-owned-repos-beta %}

 ## Configuring {% data variables.product.prodname_secret_scanning %}